-Deferred acquisition costs - Costs incurred in acquiring insurance contracts are deferred to the extent that they are recoverable out of the future margins on those contracts.
+Deferred acquisition costs (DAC) - Costs incurred in acquiring insurance contracts are deferred to the extent that they are recoverable out of the future margins on those contracts.
 Acquisition costs include commission only.
-Deferred acquisition costs are amortised over the period in which the costs are expected to be recovered out of the future margins on the related contracts.
-Deferred acquisition costs are reviewed at the end of each financial year.
-Should the circumstances which justify the deferral of costs no longer apply, the deferred acquisition costs are written off, to the extent that they are deemed irrecoverable.
+DAC are amortised over the period in which the costs are expected to be recovered out of the future margins on the related contracts.
+DAC are reviewed at the end of each financial year.
+Should the circumstances which justify the deferral of costs no longer apply, the DAC are written off, to the extent that they are deemed irrecoverable.